Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Straight line

 The scalar coupling is a unit six-dimensional vector $n ^i$ which may vary along the contour but here is taken constant for simplicity.
 The AdS/CFT image of the Wilson loop is a string anchored at the contour $\mathcal{C}$ on the boundary of $AdS_5$ and pinned to the point $n ^i$ on $S^5$ \cite{Maldacena:1998im}.

 The scalar potential in the super-Yang-Mills theory has flat directions along diagonal matrices.
 Those are not lifted by quantum effects and allow scalars to take on expectation values partially breaking the $U(N+1)$ gauge symmetry.
-We consider the simplest case with only a single eigenvalue non-zero:
+We consider the simplest setup with only one non-zero eigenvalue:

-In this setting the $U(N+1)$ gauge symmetry is broken to $ U(N)\times U(1)$.
-The symmetry breaking is a $1/N$ effect and the leading planar contribution to correlation functions still comes from the conformal $U(N)$ sector.
+The $U(N+1)$ gauge symmetry is then broken to $ U(N)\times U(1)$.
+The symmetry breaking is actually a small effect in the large-$N$ limit, as most of the gauge symmetry remains unbroken and the leading planar contribution to correlation functions still comes from the conformal $U(N)$ sector.

 The string dual of this setup is a single D3-brane floating in $AdS_5$ parallel to the boundary at the radial distance